ankitkumarpanda14/miniature-waffle/vscode-extension/README.md

 2. Launch the extension in the Extension Development Host.

-3. Ensure the Python API server is running before executing the command **Ask Ollama Assistant** from the command palette.
+3. Ensure the Python API server is running.
+Execute the **Ask Ollama Assistant** command from the command palette to open the chat panel and start interacting with the assistant.